Linaro/website/_posts/current/blog/2021-05-04-how-to-use-lldb-to-debug-sve-enabled-applications.md

 ---
 layout: post
 title: How to use LLDB to debug SVE enabled applications
-description: "In the past year Linaro completed development and upstreaming of SVE support in LLDB debugger which is now available in the LLVM 12.0 release.
-  This means there is now complete LLDB debugger support for SVE vector register access with dynamically changing vector lengths for different threads of the same binary.
-In this blog, Linaro Engineer Omair Javaid talks us through how to debug SVE enabled applications using LLDB. "
+description: " In this blog, Linaro Engineer Omair Javaid talks us through how to debug SVE enabled applications using LLDB. "
 date: 2021-05-04 10:08:31
 image: /assets/images/content/tech_background_1.jpg